pivotal/docs-tap/overview.md

 ## <a id='overview'></a> Overview of Tanzu Application Platform

-VMware Tanzu Application Platform is a modular application development platform that provides a rich set of developer tools and a paved path to production to build and deploy software quickly and securely on any compliant public cloud or on-premises Kubernetes cluster.
+VMware Tanzu Application Platform is an application development platform that provides a rich set of developer tools.
+It offers developers a paved path to production to build and deploy software quickly and securely on any compliant public cloud or on-premises Kubernetes cluster.

 Tanzu Application Platform delivers a superior developer experience for enterprises building and